-All simulations in this study are based on the baseline H-mode D-T burning plasma scenario with toroidal plasma current $I_p = 15 \,\mathrm{MA}$, central toroidal field $B_t = 5.3 \,\mathrm{T}$, fusion power gain Q = 10, and input power $P{\mathrm{SOL}} = 100 \,\mathrm{MW}$ into the scrape-off layer (SOL) [4] ("reference case").
-This scenario is labelled "case #1" in the wider study reported in [2], where also other plasma scenarios are considered.
-Note that similar parameters were also used in the initial ERO2.0 study of ITER main chamber Be erosion/migration in [1], which, however, assumed a very high imposed parallel SOL flow (M = 0.5).
-Here in contrast, only "source-sink" driven flows extracted from SOLPS 4.3 [5] simulations are considered.
+All simulations in this study are based on the baseline H-mode D-T burning plasma scenario with toroidal plasma current $I_p = 15 \,\text{MA}$, central toroidal field $B_t = 5.3 \,\text{T}$, fusion power gain Q = 10, and input power $P{\text{SOL}} = 100 \,\text{MW}$ into the scrape-off layer (SOL) [7] ("reference case").
+This scenario is labelled "case #1" in the wider study reported in [5], where other plasma scenarios are also considered.

-SOLPS-4.3 coupled to OEDGE [6] simulations provide the input plasma background (PBG) to ERO2.0, i.e. the spatial distribution of plasma parameters in the boundary region.
-OEDGE extends the grid to the wall using a combination of onion skin modelling (OSM) and the kinetic neutral transport code EIRENE [7].
-In addition, OEDGE considers the so-called ITER Heat and Nuclear Load Specifications (HNLS) [8] as a constraint for the far-SOL plasma.
+SOLPS-4.3 coupled to OEDGE [8] simulations provide the input plasma background (PBG) to ERO2.0, i.e. the two-dimensional (2D) distribution of plasma parameters in the boundary region.
+OEDGE extends the grid to the wall using a combination of onion skin modelling (OSM) and the kinetic neutral transport code EIRENE [9].
+In addition, OEDGE considers the so-called ITER Heat and Nuclear Load Specifications (HNLS) [10] as a constraint for the far-SOL plasma.
+Importantly, the HNLS implies flat temperature profiles in the SOL with $T{\rm e} \approx 10\,{\rm eV}$ and $T{\rm i} \approx 20\,{\rm eV}$ [4, 5, 8].
 The OEDGE extended grid and the underlying SOLPS-4.3 solution regions are shown in Figure 1(a), which also shows the magnetic configuration and the locations of the 18 FW panels in the ITER poloidal cross-section.
-Note that both SOLPS-4.3 and OSM are 2D codes, so that the resulting 2D PBG cannot account for the 3D FW shaping and is thus assumed to extend only to the innermost radial locations of FW panels in the poloidal cross-section.
+Note that both SOLPS-4.3 and OSM are 2D codes, so that the resulting 2D PBG cannot account for the toroidal FW shaping and is thus assumed to extend only to the innermost radial ridges of FW panels in the poloidal cross-section.
 This necessitates the extrapolation of plasma profiles in the radial outward direction, as discussed in detail in the next section.
 In addition, numerical tracing of magnetic field lines is used to define plasma-wetted and shadowed areas (the latter are excluded from erosion by ions) on the 3D surface, as shown in Figure 1(b).
-The shadowing model is described in detail in [1].
+The shadowing model is described in detail in [4].

-The simulations with the massively-parallelised ERO2.0 code were performed on the JURECA supercomputer [9].
+The simulations with the massively-parallelised ERO2.0 code were performed on the

+JURECA supercomputer [11].
 The requirement for supercomputing resources comes from the large number of Be test particles (106 for the calculations reported here) that are necessary in production runs to achieve sufficiently reproducible results with acceptable Monte-Carlo noise.
-As a simplification, the D-T plasma is described as a pure D plasma (as is the case, in fact, for the SOLPS PBG simulations).
-Furthermore, Be is considered to be the only impurity, though the PBG considers neon seeding for power dissipation in the divertor.
+As a simplification, the D-T plasma is described as a pure D plasma (as is the case, in fact, for the SOLPS-4.3 PBG simulations).
+Furthermore, Be is considered in ERO2.0 to be the only impurity, though the PBG includes neon seeding for power dissipation in the divertor, which can be neglected for the current study focusing on the main chamber.

-The Be sputtering yields used to calculate the erosion are discussed in more detail in [2].
-Note that chemically assisted physical sputtering with release of BeD molecules [10] is neglected here for simplicity, so that all erosion is assumed to be in the form of Be atoms.
+The Be sputtering yields used to calculate the Be erosion are discussed in more detail in [5].
+Note that chemically assisted physical sputtering with release of BeD molecules [12] is neglected here for simplicity, so that all erosion is assumed to be in the form of Be atoms.